 This simple spiced carrot soup is vegan, gluten free and paleo.
-It proves that healthy eating doesn’t have to be a complicated or expensive.
-I think you’re going to love this tasty, delicately spiced, healthy lunchtime meal.
+Easy and inexpensive to make, you’ll love this tasty delicately spiced healthy bowl of deliciousness!

 Simple spiced carrot soup just goes to show you what you can make from a bag of leftover carrots!